vbookshelf/How-to-AI-Generate-a-Flask-App-in-One-File/README.md

 3. % cd one-page-flask-app

-4. Initialize a python 3.10 environment inside the folder<br>
-(This step only needs to be done the first time)
+4. Initialize a python 3.10 environment inside the folder (This step only needs to be done the first time)
 % uv init --python 3.10

-5. Install flask<br>
+5. Install flask
 (This step only needs to be done the first time)
 % uv add flask